 - Gray wolves have a variety of visual, olfactory, and auditory means of communicating.
 Vocalizations include growls, barks, and howls.
 Different individuals have different howls that can be heard by other wolves at distances of six to seven miles.
 Howling is a way to keep the pack together, stimulate a hunt, and as a long-distance form of territorial expression.

 A mixture of dry canine kibble, meat, fish, bones, frozen prey (mostly rabbits), and vegetables.

 In the wild, gray wolves can live between seven and eight years and up to 20 years in human care.

 North American beaver

-The Zoo’s beavers are learning behaviors that help animal care staff evaluate their health, including opening their mouths and showing their paws and bellies.
-American Trail keepers are training the animals to voluntarily sit in a crate (for any transporting they may have to do), get on a scale (for weekly weight measurements), and hold still for injections and blood draws.
+The Zoo's beaver learns behaviors that help animal care staff evaluate his health, including opening its mouth and showing his paws and belly.
+American Trail keepers are training him to voluntarily sit in a crate (for any transporting they may have to do), get on a scale (for weekly weight measurements), and hold still for injections and blood draws.

 North America had between 60 and 400 million beavers when Europeans first arrived on the continent.
 The fur trade—which peaked in the 19th century—drastically reduced populations.
 Today, millions of beavers live throughout North America.

 Beavers are found in ponds, lakes, rivers, marshes, streams, and adjacent wetland areas throughout North America with the exception of the deserts.